Immigrant, Minority & Under Financed Entrepreneurs

 It is hard to overstate the importance of entrepreneurship since new businesses are the main driver of job growth in the United States.
-Entrepreneurs from other countries play a particularly important role in this; founding businesses at far higher rates than their native counterparts (the U.S. population).
+Entrepreneurs from other countries play a particularly important role in this; founding businesses at far higher rates than their native counterparts.
 Their knack for starting businesses is an important source of new job creation in cities across the country.

 This last year has made the inequities of race, gender and geography even more prominent as our nation battled the dual pandemics of both COVID-19 and racial injustice.
 These dual pandemics have displayed themselves in complex ways against the backdrop of a disparate American economy.
 And our economy continues to be strongly influenced by movements that have at times, consolidated wealth and restrained opportunities for upward mobility.